Deployment is, hands-down, one of the worst parts of military life. Everyone knows that.

 No one tells you that deploying is expensive!

-I honestly lost track of how much money Heff spent before he left for this Europe rotation.
-But I know that just the things that he needed ended up costing more than $500.
+I honestly lost track of how much money Heff spent before he left for this European rotation.
+But I know that just the things that he needed costed more than $500.

 Don’t be fooled into thinking that the Army provides everything you need, because getting ready for deployment is expensive!

 Before deployment, you will argue with each other.
 No one wants to talk about it, but that doesn’t mean that it isn’t happening.